robertjskelton/robertjskelton.github.io/_posts/2020-07-12-drive-cool-cars-on-a-budget.markdown

 ![Oil](/images/miata_led/miata.jpg)

 So I finally bought a Miata, third time is the charm.
 First time I tried to buy one I got a S2000, then a Cappuccino.
 Found this Miata locally for sale by widow, and got it for a great deal.
 She had it listed on Facebook only, 1 picture and no description.
 Haggled down a few grand and bought this for well below market value.
-It's got a BBR Turbo kit and some other engine goodies from Flyin Miata, and is the Club trim, so it's got the digital display.
+It's got a BBR Turbo kit, intercooler and intake from Flyin Miata, and it's the Club trim, so it's got the digital display.
 Fun to drive, quick enough, and I love how quick the top goes down.

 ----
 So those are the cars I’ve owned, and the details on how much they cost to buy and own.
 Do you have any good stories about cars and how they impacted your plans?
 Leave them in the comments!